15 Signs of Emotional Bullying in Relationships & Ways to Deal

 9. They use guilt trips

-Utilizing guilt as a tool, emotional bullies manipulate by making you feel responsible for their happiness or well-being.
 They may blame you for their bad moods, mistakes, or problems that are not your fault, creating a sense that you owe them constant attention or reparations.

 10. They gaslight you

 Gaslighting is a powerful form of emotional manipulation used to sow seeds of doubt in your perceptions and memories.
-By denying events occurred or by accusing you of overreacting, they can make you question your sanity.
-This relational aggression undermines your confidence in your judgment and reality, keeping you uncertain and controlled.
+By denying that events occurred or by accusing you of overreacting, they can make you question your sanity.

 11. You often feel humiliated

-Regular humiliation is a tactic used to break down your self-esteem and assert dominance.
-Whether in private or in front of others, these humiliations can be blatant or veiled as jokes, comments on your abilities, or criticisms about your character.
+These humiliations can be blatant or veiled as jokes, comments on your abilities, or criticisms about your character, whether in private or in front of others.
 This continuous belittlement makes it difficult to maintain your self-respect and assertiveness.

 12. Your partner is hot and cold

-A partner who switches unpredictably between warmth and coldness may be engaging in a form of emotional bullying.
-This erratic behavior keeps you on edge and creates a psychological dependency, as you find yourself constantly trying to navigate their moods and win their approval or affection.
+This erratic behavior keeps you on edge and creates a psychological dependency, as you find yourself constantly trying to manage their moods and win their approval or affection.

 13. They make you question your own worth

-Through relentless criticism and demeaning remarks, emotional bullies can plant the idea that you are inherently lacking or unworthy.
 This steady erosion of your self-esteem can leave you feeling grateful for any positive attention from them and less likely to believe you deserve better treatment.

 14. They make all the decisions